May 2012

 SPECIAL ANNOUNCEMENT: NEW WEBSITE!

-We are happy to announce the launch of our new and improved website at www.aypf.org.
+We are happy to announce the launch of our new and improved website at aypf.wpenginepowered.com.
 You have come to rely on the American Youth Policy Forum as an unbiased source of information on policy, practice, and research that can improve the lives of young people.
 We hope that you’ll find our new website an even more powerful tool for accessing information to help you do your work.

 Our new web interface will enable you to: